 Regardless of what class of service you are flying, there are lounges that you can enter by paying at the door, purchasing a lounge pass or through a lounge membership program.
 Visit the individual lounge page for more details about the lounge itself and to also find out how you can gain lounge access with just an economy class ticket!

-Passes Turkish Airlines Star Alliance Lounge – Location: Terminal 1E, Airside, After Gate 3.
+- Turkish Airlines Star Alliance Lounge – Location: Terminal 1E, Airside, After Gate 3.
 Showers are available.
 Hours: open 24 hours.
-Lounge Access: Pay at the Door • Prepaid lounge passes • Lounge membership programs.
+Lounge Access: Pay at the Door • Prepaid lounge pass • Lounge membership programs.

-Passes Mount Kenya Lounge – Location: Terminal 2, Airside, Level 1.
+- Mount Kenya Lounge – Location: Terminal 2, Airside, Level 1.
 Hours: open 24 hours.
-Lounge Access: Prepaid lounge passes • Lounge membership programs.
+Lounge Access: Prepaid lounge pass • Lounge membership programs.

-Passes Mara Lounge – Location: Terminal 2, Airside, Level 1.
+- Mara Lounge – Location: Terminal 2, Airside, Level 1.
 Hours: open 24 hours.
-Lounge Access: Prepaid lounge passes • Lounge membership programs.
+Lounge Access: Prepaid lounge pass • Lounge membership programs.

 If you are a First or Business Class traveller you may have access to the lounges listed below.
 For more information, check the airline’s web site.
 Kenya Airways Pride Lounge (T1A) • Kenya Airways Simba Lounge (T1A) • Kenya Airways Simba Lounge (T1C) • Kenya Airways Msafiri Lounge (T1D).